YanCheng-go/open-aerial-photos/README.md

 # Aerial images by countres or regions
-A curated list of open source datasets and APIs for environmental data science.
+A curated list of open-source airplane images from the National Aerial Survey.

 ## Aerial images